 For more tips for maximizing the drive belt durability, refer to CHOOSING THE CORRECT RANGE (LOW OR HIGH).

 SPECIAL PROCEDURES

-What to do if Water has entered in the CVT
+What to do if Water is Suspected to be in the CVT

 If water is present in the CVT, the engine will accelerate but the vehicle will remain still.